The Simplest Strategy for Planning Your Outdoor Patio- Stress Free

 By dividing your patio into these three familiar zones—cooking, dining, and lounging—you make the design process more approachable.
 It becomes less about filling empty space and more about shaping a place that works.
 When done right, this layout not only looks great, it lives great.

-Step 1: Blocking Out Your Spaces
+Phase 1: Blocking Out the Footprint

-Before you dive into layouts and decor, start by figuring out where each of your “rooms” will go.
-Think of this like setting up an open floor plan.
-You’re not placing furniture yet—you’re just dropping in the big blocks.
-At this stage, don’t worry about the details.
-Visualize your kitchen, dining, and living room areas as simple shapes you can move around on your patio.
-Rotate them, stretch them, rearrange them—it’s all part of the process.
-The goal is to define a starting footprint for each zone so everything feels intentional later.
+Visualize your kitchen, dining, and living room areas as simple, flexible blocks that you can move around on your patio grid.
+Rotate them, stretch them, and rearrange them.
+The goal is simply to define a starting footprint for each zone so that the entire layout feels intentional later.

 This customer built a barrington fireplace to create a backyard centerpiece for gathering with family and friends.